agda/agda/doc/user-manual/tools/command-line-options.rst

      There exists both a local interface file and an interface file in ``_build``.

+.. option:: DuplicateRewriteRule

+     Duplicate declaration of a name as :ref:`REWRITE<rewriting>` rule.

 .. option:: DuplicateUsing

      Repeated names in ``using`` directive.